 - The average RFP win rate in 2020 was 45% at an average deal size between US $1-3M (i.e. increase how many RFPs you respond to, increase your revenue).

-Another key number is that a dedicated RFP content manager can reduce Q&A pairs in your Answer Library by as much as 40-50% by removing duplicates and combining similar responses.
+Another key number is that a dedicated RFP content manager can reduce Q&A pairs in your Content Library by as much as 40-50% by removing duplicates and combining similar responses.
 I once had a Q&A pair with 43 versions of the answer.
 Each had its own flavor and no one could decide which was correct.
 Eventually, I trimmed it down to six.
-This was part of a 9-month undertaking to pare down the whole Answer Library from 5,600 to 2,200 Q&A pairs!
+This was part of a 9-month undertaking to pare down the whole Content Library from 5,600 to 2,200 Q&A pairs!
 No way that happens on a part-time basis.

-Ensuring Answer Library purity will help your proposal team complete RFx’s more quickly and more accurately.
+Ensuring Content Library purity will help your proposal team complete RFx’s more quickly and more accurately.
 I have a client who refers to this as “productivity density”, meaning you can complete more proposals, more accurately, in the same amount of time.
 It will provide the same benefits to those teams building proactive proposals, such as sales and customer support.

 Business Case: Being Respectful of Time